Luís Neto: International career

-Neto appeared with the Portugal under-21 team at the 2009 Lusophony Games.
+Neto appeared with the Portugal under-21 team at the 2009 Lusofonia Games.
 He played all four matches during the tournament, as they won the silver medal.

 On 4 October 2012, Neto was called up for the first time to the full side, for 2014 FIFA World Cup qualifiers against Russia and Northern Ireland.
 He made his debut on 6 February of the following year, partnering Zenit teammate Alves in a 2–3 friendly loss to Ecuador in Guimarães.

-On 19 May 2014, Neto was named in the final 23-man squad for the tournament in Brazil, but played no games in an eventual group stage exit.
+On 19 May 2014, Neto was named in the final 23-man squad for the tournament in Brazil, but played no games in an eventual group-stage exit.
 He was also selected for the 2017 FIFA Confederations Cup by manager Fernando Santos.
 On 2 July, in his only appearance in the latter competition, he scored an own goal against Mexico in the third place play-off (a 2–1 win in Moscow).

 Neto was included in a preliminary 35-man squad for the 2018 World Cup, but he did not make the final cut.